FG to Build Five Resettlement Cities for IDPs

 “They can either locally integrate, resettle or they can go back to their homes but sometimes they are unable to go back home and that is why there is need for building of new communities or strengthening the capacity of their host communities.

 “We are in the third phase of our resettlement city project but the pilot phase is in Borno, Kano, Katsina, Zamfara, Nasarawa and Edo States.
-Most of them are now at between 70-90 percent completion but that of Edo State is about to take off.”
+Most of them are now at between 70-90 percent completion but that of Edo State is about to take off,” she said.

 “With the National Information Technology Development Agency (NITDA), we have been able to train 10, 000 PoCs in all areas of ICT skills.
 This is in line with their own vision to achieve 90 percent of literacy for the citizens of the Federal Republic off Nigeria.